Haseen-Fairuz/DevopsAssessment/README.md

 - **Database Setup:**

    Mysql database was installed in an ec2 instance.

+   Security Groups for the database was configured.

+   For the application "bookdb" database was created.

    The database contains table "book" with fields book,author,price.

 - **Database Backup:**